 A question which often arises in imaging concerns the spectral response of cameras to different wavelengths of light – how sensitive is my camera to UV?
 With UV imaging having huge challenges around getting enough light to be imaged, camera, lens and filter choice are vital for optimum performance.
 Having approached camera manufacturers for spectral sensitivity data (can’t be shared – sensitive information), and having also approached testing houses (extremely expensive, >£10k for a camera to be assessed), I have designed and built my own test system to carry this out.
 This enables me to compare cameras, lenses and filters combinations for sensitivity to wavelengths between 280nm and 800nm.

 One of the biggest challenges to UV imaging is the lens, and ensuring it lets enough light through.
 I have my own custom made system for measuring lens transmission in the 280nm to 420nm range, and lens characterisation is something I can offer as a service.

 Enhanced tonal range and sensitivity with monochrome cameras

 Do you always need colour in your image?
 Monochrome camera conversions can provide both enhanced tonal range, and extended wavelength sensitivity compare to cameras with the Bayer filter still in place.
 I have a range of monochrome converted SLR cameras available and am continuing to test their capabilities for a wide range of applications.

 Imaging in UV, IR, fluorescence and polarisation

 How can changing how you illuminate and image your object improve contrast in the areas you want to image?
-I have a wide range of imagaing equipment and am able to design and test custom imaging solutions for your needs.
+Do you have the right setup of camera, lens, filter and lighting for your needs?
+I have a wide range of imaging equipment and am able to design and test custom imaging solutions to your requirement.